-While starting my tryst my machine learning and neural networks, and going through dozens of websites, books and tutorials, I realized something was missing - a buildup hinting at how its development was not anything miraculous or a fluke, instead how it was more or less a natural progression of conventional regression using the rapidly advancing processing power, and some of the neat small mathematical tricks we had or discovered in the latter half of the last century; while also shaping up the constructing ideas behind it from the ground-up - for the semi-initiated.
+While starting my tryst my machine learning and neural networks, and going through dozens of websites, books and tutorials, I realized something was missing - a buildup hinting at how its development was not anything miraculous or a fluke, instead how it was more or less a natural progression of conventional regression using the rapidly advancing processing power, and some of the neat small mathematical tricks we had or discovered in the last century; while also shaping up the constructing ideas behind it from the ground-up - for the semi-initiated.

 Most of the courses and intros I read explained how we needed something that can mimic biological/human cognition and decision making.
 But there are endless ways of doing that effectively.
 One way is of course starting with copying the biological neuron design, but that reason alone doesn't sound very convincing.
 I mean I would not believe that without mimicking biology, it's not possible to build something that is immensely more efficient and effective.